tradesouthwest/twosides/readme.txt

 * Set background colors for comments and opener buttons
 * One button opens positive comments and the other opens negative
 * You can name comments anything you want in admin panel. (pro/con, upside/downside, etc.)
+* Change wording in comments count counter and buttons.

 == Installation ==
 This section describes how to install the plugin and get it working.
 1. Upload the plugin to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
 Q.: Can I change the background colors of individual boxes?
-A.: There is a chart in your admin page with the names of all the selectors.
-If you know CSS then you can use any CSS editor to add your background colors to.
+A.: There is an option in your admin page to change background colors and the border colrs of each category of comment box.
 Q.: All comments are showing in one column and not two columns?
 A.: Your theme may not support this plugin.
-Try another theme or use the instructions that come with the premium version of TwoSides, TwoSides Debate.
+Try another theme or use the instructions that comes with TwoSides, or update to TwoSides Debate.

 == Screenshots ==
 1. Comments displayed as green and red backgrounds